sanekits/shellkit/loader/loader.md

     - This permits blank lines

 - setup-base.sh: [existing script]
-    - This is modified to install shellkit-loader.bashrc + shellkit-loader.sh
+    - This is modified to install shellkit-loader.bashrc + shellkit-loader.sh.
+Both are installed as a matched pair.
+    - This calls the old "shellkit-loader.sh --version" before overwriting it, protecting newer from overwrite by older

 - create-kit.sh: [existing script]
     - This is modified to add a boilerplate [kit]/bin/load-depends file into the new kit